 The Envelope System

-Next we realized our spending habits were out of control.
+We knew our spending habits were out of control.
 We had to order new credit cards throughout the year because we wore out those magnetic strips from overuse (not really, but you get the point).

 We decided we would go to an all cash lifestyle.
 We would become one of those weird people who carry around cash in envelopes and only spend what was inside each envelope for the month.
 We started the envelope system in February 2011 and I am happy to tell you we still use our crazy envelopes today!